Framework

 Overview

-The P256K module wraps the libsecp256k1 C library with a type-safe Swift API designed to match the style of Apple’s swift-crypto framework.
-It provides cryptographic primitives for the secp256k1 elliptic curve, which is widely used in Bitcoin, Lightning Network, Nostr, and other open protocols.
+The P256K module wraps the libsecp256k1 C codebase with a type-safe Swift API designed to match the style of Apple’s swift-crypto framework.
+It surfaces cryptographic primitives for the underlying Bitcoin, Lightning Network, Nostr, and other open-protocol stacks.

 All operations require a secp256k1 context.
-The library provides a shared P256K.Context that is created and randomized once at process startup, protecting ECDSA signing, Schnorr signing, and public key generation against timing and power analysis attacks via base point blinding.
+The package supplies a shared P256K.Context that is created and randomized once at process startup, protecting ECDSA signatures, Schnorr signatures, and public-key generation against timing and power-analysis attacks via base-point blinding.

 Where to start

+Arrived from CryptoKit and wondering why P256 doesn’t work for Bitcoin or Nostr?
+Why CryptoKit’s P256 Can’t Sign Bitcoin or Nostr answers that question and maps each CryptoKit call to its P256K equivalent.
 New to P256K?
-Begin with Getting Started with secp256k1 in Swift for a task-oriented walkthrough of ECDSA signing, BIP-340 Schnorr signatures, and ECDH key agreement.
-Aggregating signatures across multiple signers?
+Begin with Getting Started with secp256k1 in Swift for a task-oriented walkthrough of ECDSA, BIP-340 Schnorr, and ECDH key agreement.
+Producing ECDSA signatures for Bitcoin transactions — DER encoding, lower-S, and the SIGHASH-flagged signature element — lives in ECDSA Signing on secp256k1 for Bitcoin Transactions in Swift.
+Aggregating contributions from multiple parties into a single Schnorr signature?
 Read MuSig2 Multi-Signatures for the BIP-327 protocol.
 The Elliptic Curve Diffie-Hellman guide covers ECDH end-to-end — the building block behind Nostr NIP-04, Lightning’s Noise XK handshake, and BIP-352 Silent Payments.
 Sending Bitcoin to a reusable receiver address without on-chain linkability lives in Silent Payments.
-Working with tweaks (BIP-32 derivation, Taproot key paths) is covered in Tweaking Keys.
-Persisting keys?
-See Serializing Keys and the conceptual Key Formats.
+Encoding keys across formats and deriving child keys via BIP-32, Taproot, or MuSig2 tweaks both live in Working with Keys.
 Recovering public keys from signatures (BIP-137 / BIP-322) lives in Recovering Public Keys.
 Production-readiness caveats — context randomization, nonce hygiene, comparison timing, secret zeroization, signature malleability — are in Security Considerations.

 Topics